A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -descent of vector bundles and Higgs bundles

 Due to this lemma, we do not distinguish vector bundles in these topologies in the following and denote them as $\Vect(-)$.

-\begin{lemma} Let $p_Z:\Bl_Z(Y)\to Y$ be a smooth blowup of a nowhere dense smooth rigid space $Y$.
+\begin{lemma} Let $p_Z:\Bl_Z(Y)\to Y$ be a smooth blowup of a nowhere dense smooth rigid-analytic variety $Y$.
 Suppose $E$ is the exceptional divisor and $F\in \Vect(Y)$ is a vector bundle on $Y$.
 Then we have the following: \begin{enumerate} \item There is a fibre sequence

 \item The pullback gives an equivalence

 of groupoids. \end{enumerate} \end{lemma}

 \begin{proof} Denote closed immersions $Z\to Y$, $E\to \Bl_Z(Y)$ as $i$ and $i'$, respectively, and the projection $E\to Z$ as $p_Z'$.
 Let $\mathcal{I}$ as the ideal sheaf of $E$.
 Since the statements are local we may assume that $Y=\Spa(A)$ and $Z=\Spa(A/I)$ are both affinoid.
 In this case every vector bundle on $Y$ is of the form $\widetilde{M}$ for some flat $A$-module $M$ by \cite[Theorem B.5.2]{zavyalov2024quotients}.
 Hence we may identify